qhenshaw/EditorTools/README.md

 This package comes with several useful tools focused on organization, level design, and lighting.

 ## System Requirements
 Unity 2021.3+.
 Will likely work on earlier versions but this is the version I tested with.
+Currently requires Odin Inspector for custom editor windows, may remove requirement in the future.

 ## Installation
 Use the Package Manager and use Add package from git URL, using the following: